Data-Intensive Research Conference

 • Early life conditions and later life outcomes

-• Situating individuals at the nexus of work, family and community participation
+• Individuals at the nexus of work, family and community participation

 • Place-based conditions and policy impacts